UCLComputerScience/COMP0016_Team34.github.io/Documents/AzureChange.md

 \<location\> The location of the server, eg uksouth
 \<app-name\> The name of the app to be used.
 The server address will be https://\<app-name\>.azurewebsites.net

-You can optionally specify a sku and a plan using the --sku and --plan options however these are optional
+You can specify a sku and a plan using the --sku and --plan options however these are optional

 After this has succeeded in future to redeploy to the server the command